marcornett/marcornett/README.md

 ### Hi there, I'm Marcel

-## I'm a Developer, Glassblower, and Photographer!
+## I'm a Software Developer, Glassblower, and Photographer!

 - 👨‍🎓 I'm currently a student at [Kenzie Academy][kenzie]!
 - 🐍 I'm currently learning Python